Roberto De Zerbi: Playing career

 De Zerbi started his professional career at AC Milan.
 He spent four seasons on loan to lower divisions clubs (Serie B to Serie C2).
 He spent 1999–2000 Serie C1 season in Como along with Alberto Comazzi and Luca Saudati of Milan.
-Half of the registration rights also sold to Salernitana in 2000–01 and 2001–02 season.
-In June 2002 Milan bought back De Zerbi from Salernitana and sold De Zerbi to U.S. Foggia.
+Half of the registration rights were also sold to Salernitana in the 2000–01 and 2001–02 season.
+In June 2002, Milan bought back De Zerbi from Salernitana, and subsequently sold him to Foggia.

-De Zerbi signed for Serie A side Napoli from Catania for €2.5 million in 2006.
+De Zerbi signed for Serie B side Napoli from Catania for €2.5 million in 2006.

 On 8 February 2010, Napoli announced his loan transfer to Romanian Liga I club CFR Cluj, with the deal being made permanent on 31 August 2010 on a three-year contract.

 Coaching career

 Palermo

 On 6 September 2016, De Zerbi was named head coach of Serie A club Palermo following Davide Ballardini's departure by mutual consent due to disagreements with the board.
-His stint at the helm of the Sicilians however turned out to be negative, with seven consecutive defeats and no points at home in three months.
-After a penalty shootout elimination in a home match against Serie B club Spezia, De Zerbi was sacked on 30 November 2016 and replaced with former team captain Eugenio Corini.
+His stint at the helm of the Sicilians, however, turned out to be negative, with seven consecutive defeats and no points at home in three months.
+After a penalty shootout elimination in a home match against Serie B club Spezia, De Zerbi was sacked on 30 November 2016, and replaced with former team captain Eugenio Corini.

 Benevento

 On 23 October 2017, De Zerbi was named head coach of 2017–18 Serie A newcomers Benevento.
-Despite the side being relegated back to Serie B at the end of the season, De Zerbi was praised for his possession-based, attacking football and transfer business.
+Despite the side being relegated to Serie B at the end of the season, De Zerbi was praised for his possession-based, attacking football and transfer business.

 Sassuolo

 On 13 June 2018, De Zerbi was appointed manager of Sassuolo.
-Under his tenure, Sassuolo were praised for their footballing style coupled with overachieving results, which led the small Emilia based club, to two consecutive eighth place spots in the Italian top flight, missing out on UEFA Conference League qualification to Roma, only due to goal difference, at the end of the 2020–21 Serie A season.
+Under his tenure, Sassuolo were praised for their footballing style coupled with overachieving results, which led the small Emilia based club to two consecutive eighth place spots in the Italian top flight, losing a UEFA Conference League qualification place to Roma only on goal difference at the end of the 2020–21 Serie A season.

-In May 2021 De Zerbi announced he would leave Sassuolo at the end of the season.
+In May 2021, De Zerbi announced he would leave Sassuolo at the end of the season.

 Shakhtar Donetsk

 On 25 May 2021, De Zerbi was announced as the new head coach of Ukrainian Premier League club Shakhtar Donetsk.
-On 22 September he won the 2021 Ukrainian Super Cup against Dynamo Kyiv at the Olympic Stadium in Kyiv, becoming the first Italian manager to win the title.
-He left the club in July 2022 as a result of the Russian invasion of Ukraine.
+On 22 September, he won the 2021 Ukrainian Super Cup against Dynamo Kyiv at the Olympic Stadium in Kyiv, becoming the first Italian manager to win the title.
+He departed the club in July 2022 as a result of the Russian invasion of Ukraine.
 He managed to leave the club at the top of the UPL during the unfinished season.